Redesign of the iconic Abercrombie & Fitch brand identity, crafting a more elevated-feeling brand experience to attract new, trend-conscious shoppers.

 Behavioral Emails

-Involved with refreshing the Brand Guidelines and Loyalty Program was a need to update all triggered transactional and behavioral emails.
-Between Adults and Kids brands, there were far over 50 individual email sends that needed to be re-templated.
-In order to accomplish this, I brought in a contract designer to work on a cadence of deliverables to eventually refresh every Member Sign-Up, Post-Purchase, Abandon Cart, Rewards, Loyalty Status, and Anniversary email for the brand.
+Included in refreshing the Abercrombie Loyalty Program was an update to all triggered, transactional, and behavioral emails.
+Between the Adults and Kids brands, there were over 50 individual emails requiring template updates including Member Sign-Up, Post-Purchase, Abandon Cart, Rewards, Loyalty Status, and Anniversary email for the brand.

-Not only did we refresh the look of the program branding throughout front end design, we also needed to work with the A&F UX team who own the A&F App as well as the functional design elements of the site, such as login and checkout, which are largely tied to Membership.
+I worked closely with our UX team to implement App as well as the functional design elements of the site, such as login and checkout, which are largely tied to Membership.

-My role upon joining the Abercrombie & Fitch brand team was to lead our in-store and digital "conceptual" team in re-imagining the brand for a more trend-conscious customer who was willing to pay for new arrivals and full-priced products.
-Utilizing only our existing typefaces, I created a revitalized style guide and visual language that appealed to new consumer audiences, while maintaining the brand heritage.
+I joined Abercrombie & Fitch to lead our creative marketing concept team and was tasked with re-imagining the brand for a more trend-conscious customer who was willing to pay for full-price new arrivals.
+Utilizing existing brand codes like our well-recognized serif logo typeface, I created a revitalized style guide and visual language that appealed to new consumer audiences, while maintaining the brand heritage.

-Regular customers, particularly in the male demographic, had long remained the same; Their primary purchases were basic items such as polos and button-downs, with a preference to purchase on sale items.
+Regular customers had long remained the same, primarily purchasing basics with a preference to purchase on sale items.
 This behavior forced the brand to place items on discount to generate transactions, negatively impacting overall AUR.

 As a part of the brand revitalization, a style guide was created for the brand to follow, and for the abercrombie kids brand to emulate.
 Guidelines were created for typographic hierarchy for narrative messaging, as well as for more complex typographic lockups like the many and varied promotional messages utilized by the brand throughout the year.